nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 Applying "periodic" room-state reconciliation between other homeservers, MSC4521 provides greater assurance of consensus among "authoritative" peers.
-It can signal to admins divergent rooms (rate limiting the logs), and it can allow manual state comparison over federation if the admin is especially determined to align or diagnose their room(s).
+It can signal divergent rooms to admins (via logs) and allow manual state comparison over federation if the admin is especially determined to align or diagnose their room(s).

-Furthermore, providing end-users and clients with the ability to quickly verify complete agreement between large amounts of local and remote data is a convenience gain and quality assurance to the average user.
+Furthermore, providing end-users and clients with the ability to quickly verify complete agreement between large sets of local and remote data is a convenience gain and quality assurance to the average user.
 Who doesn't want to know they're working with the complete set?

 <!-- markdownlint-disable MD033 -->

 _<u>AI Disclosure:</u> mermaid diagrams adapted from Gemini 3.1 Pro output.
-Grammarly Writing Assistant consulted for intermediate proofreading._
+Grammarly Writing Assistant (unpaid) consulted for basic grammar._

 <!-- markdownlint-enable MD033 -->